How False Statements are Undermining America: From Martha Stewart to Bernie Madoff

-Bestselling author James B. Stewart investigates our era's most high-profile perjurers, revealing the alarming extent of this national epidemic.
+Bestselling author James B. Stewart's newsbreaking investigation of our era's most high-profile perjurers, revealing the alarming extent of this national epidemic.

 We know how many murders are committed each year—1,318,398 in 2009.
 We know the precise numbers for reported instances of rape, robbery, aggravated assault, burglary, larceny, and vehicle theft.
 No one keeps statistics for perjury and false statements—lies told under oath or to investigative and other agencies of the U.S. government—even though they are felonies punishable by up to five years in prison.
 There is simply too much of it, and too little is prosecuted to generate any meaningful statistics.